-How to take Maths specialists from good to outstanding
+How to Take Maths Specialists from Good to Outstanding

-This blog post will discuss the process and theory behind a successful approach to teacher training, looking at how one-to-one Maths training differs from wider classroom training.
+This post discusses the process and theory behind a successful approach to teacher training, looking at how one-to-one Maths training differs from wider classroom training.
 I will also reflect on how to provide high quality, individualised Maths tuition at the primary level.
 I hope it’s useful to those of you reviewing your own teaching or teacher training journey particularly when looking at how to work one-to-one or in small group interventions.